slendersnax/WADdup/README.md

 As of a few versions ago the classic method of double clicking on it is now the recommended method (yay).
 When running it for the first time it's recommended to go to "Settings" and select your main WAD folder (if you have one).
 This will make it easier to select the WADS since the file selector will always open in that directory from then on.

-On Windows you **have to** go to "Settings" -> "Windows" and set the location of the executable.
+On Windows you **have to** go to "Settings" -> "Windows" and set the location of the GZDoom executable.

 If you did either of the above, press "Save" to save those settings, otherwise it's not going to work.